lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/tracepoint-provider.md

 #define _TP_H
 ~~~

-Add this precompiler conditionals to ensure the tracepoint event generation
+Add these precompiler conditionals to ensure the tracepoint event
-can include this file more than once.
+generation can include this file more than once.

 The `TRACEPOINT_EVENT()` macro is defined in a LTTng-UST header file which
 must be included: